7 Plants That Repel Fleas & Provide Secondary Benefits You'll Love

 Get Rid of Fleas Indoors:

-- Sweep your floors often and vacuum your furniture and rugs.
+- Sweep your floors often and vacuum your furniture and rugs, especially if you have the types of rugs with a tall nap.

 - Move your couches and tables to reach any dark places with the broom or vacuum because fleas love the dark.